remoteroast/remoteroast.github.io/_pages/about.md

 <div class="image-txt-container">
  <img class="author-thumb-large" src="assets/images/juliet.jpeg" alt="Juliet">
  <a>After four years as a barista at a Minnesota coffee chain that shall not be named, Juliet is now a Data Analyst at the Star Tribune.
 Her favorite espresso drink is a hot americano with not too much water, but she also loves a plain old coffee or a fun flavored latte every once in a while.
-Juliet also plays in Twin Cities band Good Luck Alaska that is working on their debut EP. </a>
+Juliet also plays in Twin Cities band Good Luck Alaska that recently released their debut EP. </a>
 </div>